enisn/AutoFilterer/docs/en/Basics.md

 }
 ```

-- Let's create a sample Controller and get the DTO from querystring
+- Create a sample Controller and get the DTO from querystring:

 ```csharp
 public class BlogsController : ControllerBase